maxlaverse/terraform-provider-bitwarden/README.md

 The issue [hashicorp/terraform-plugin-sdk#63] tracks discussions for adding such a feature.

 If you want find out more about this file, you can read [Terraform's documentation on Data Storage].
-Please note that this file is stored at `<your-project>/.bitwarden/` by default, in order to not interfer with your local Vaults.
+Please note that this file is stored at `<your-project>/.bitwarden/` by default, in order to not interfere with your local Vaults.

+NOTE: This whole paragraph doesn't apply to the experimental client, as nothing is stored on disk.

 ## Developing the Provider